xiejw/lunar/doc/go_mem_model.md

 ### Happens-Before and Reordering

-Happens-Before defines the ordering relationship and thereby defines whats writes must be observed by the reads later as a contract.
-This draws a hard requirement on multi-threads program, as a natual extention of the single-thread program.
+Happens-Before defines the ordering relationship and thereby defines what writes must be observed by the reads later as a contract.
+This draws a hard requirement on multi-threads program for compiler and hareware support, as a natual extention of the single-thread program, as well as for user's mental models.

 ### Examples of Happens-Before